dustinpfister/blog_posts/_posts/js-booleans.md

 ## 1 - js booleans and what to know before hand

 This is not a getting started post on javaScript, in this post I am writing just about booleans and how they are used with programming tasks with javaScript.
 If you are new to javaScript you might want to start with my [getting started post on javaScript](/2018/11/27/js-getting-started/).

+Also if you are not so new to javaScript but are still not sure that you are ware of every little tip and tick surrounding boolean values in javaScript this post might still be of value to you.

 ## 2 - A Boolean literal